The Dakota Homestead Project

 As we progress through the first few years we will be gathering feedback from the community on how this space could best be used.
 Some of the possibilities generated so far include:

-- Green built classroom/workshop on part of the existing cement pad including: metal roof with water catchment system, solar panels, and a wind turbine.
+- Green built classroom shelter/workshop on part of the existing cement pad including: metal roof with water catchment system, solar panels, and a wind turbine.

 - Permanent and expanded location for the West Seattle Seed Lending Library location.